JJOverload/MTG-Image-Titles-To-Text/README.md

 For cv2 module in Linux:
 `pip install opencv-python`

+Note: Multiple rotations is needed for each pile, since it is usually not possible to have every card to be in the same orientation.
+Might need to pivot and allow card by card scanning.

 **References**

 Good link if one wants to rely on non-online/website link for OCR: https://www.tensorflow.org/lite/examples/optical_character_recognition/overview